Goutam1511/WhatsApp-Automation-for-Valentine/README.md

 Safari: 	https://webkit.org/blog/6900/webdriver-support-in-safari-10/

 In this project Firefox browser is used for the whole purpose but feel free to change it as per need.

+1.4.
+Google Search API

+Google Search API is a python based library for searching various functionalities of google.
+It uses screen scraping to retrieve the results, and thus is unreliable if the way google's web pages are returned change in the future.
+This package is currently under heavy refactoring so changes in the user interface should be expected for the time being.

+For more details please visit : https://github.com/abenassi/Google-Search-API/blob/master/README.md